mhall94/weather-alert-base/README.md

 Candidates are free to build upon this project as they see fit or to not use it at all.

+Two environment variables have been added to the .env, you will need to register an account with [OpenWeather](https://openweathermap.org/guide) to obtain a key.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts